A perturbative probabilistic approach to quantum many-body systems: Introduction

 Both the two approaches described above have limitations.
 The more severe drawback of the cumulant expansion is that truncating the series corresponds to introducing a rather artificial equivalent system with zero cumulants of large order.
 Since the determination of $E_0$ is a problem which involves large fluctuations \cite{OP1}, we expect, and find indeed, some nonphysical behavior of the solutions corresponding to large interaction energies.
 On the other hand, we expect that the multinomial probability distribution used in the second approach may give quantitatively inaccurate results for most of the systems, i.e. when the correlations among the potential, hopping and phase multiplicities cannot be neglected.

 In the present paper we introduce a perturbative scheme merging the merits of the cumulant expansion with those of the expectation taken from an uncorrelated multinomial distribution.
 The idea is to develop a perturbative expansion of the probability distribution of the multiplicities $N_V$, $N_T$ and $N_\lambda$ which conserves, at any order, a multinomial-like structure.
-Order by order, we add correlations among the multiplicities in such a way to modify the cumulants of the multinomial-like distribution and make them to coincide with those measured in the system up to the order considered.
+Order by order, we add correlations among the multiplicities in such a way as to modify the cumulants of the multinomial-like distribution and make them to coincide with those measured in the system up to the order considered.
 As a result, we gain better and better approximations to the real probability distribution.
 At the first order, we have a probability distribution which contain infinitely many cumulants and the first one is exact; at the second order, we have a probability distribution with infinitely many cumulants and the first two are exact; and so on.
 In this way, we expect to obtain, even at very small perturbative orders, accurate results for the ground-state energy of both weakly- and strongly-interacting many-body systems.
-We have checked our perturbative scheme in the case of spin \sfrac{1}{2}\ hard core boson Hubbard models in two dimensional square lattices.
+We have checked our perturbative scheme in the case of pseudo-spin 1/2 hard core boson Hubbard models in one- and two-dimensional lattices.
+In particular, we have considered the case of a ring threaded by a magnetic flux, a model which is affected by a phase problem.
 It is remarkable that, already at the second perturbative order, we find a ground-state energy which compares rather well with the exact value of $E_0$.